-Since this is an indirect risk and the uncertainties involved are large, it becomes very difficult to estimate quantitatively the potential financial implications on the company.
+Since this is an indirect risk and the uncertainties involved are large, it becomes very difficult to estimate quantitatively the potential financial implications for the company.
 This consideration is based on risk analysis of BM&FBOVESPA's trades regarding the possible physical impacts of a climate change on the commodities trading market.
 The main agricultural commodities traded on BM&FBOVESPA are Coffee, Corn, Soybean, Live Cattle and Ethanol.
 Furthermore, the Exchange launched the trading of hydrated ethanol and soybean contracts with cash settlement in May 2010 and January 2011 respectively.
+In June 2012, the Exchange launched Cash-Settled Soybean Futures Contract at the Price of the CME Group Mini-Sized Soybean Futures.
 Climate events such as fluctuations in temperature, heavy rains and droughts are some of the factors that can affect the harvest volume each year and consequently the market price of agricultural commodities.

-Among the tools that participants in the agribusiness sector can use to guard against risks related to price fluctuation are hedging transactions (i.e. price setting) through derivatives contracts.
+Among the tools the agribusiness sector, that participate in the Exchange, could use to mitigate or adapt to the risks related to price fluctuation are the hedging transactions (i.e. price setting) through derivatives contracts.
 In this respect, BM&FBOVESPA offers agribusiness market participants the possibility to trade futures and options contracts.

 The risk management methods for climate events described above entail a cost to the company, but it is very difficult to estimate.